Sabrinas Organizing

 For the Jan-Dec Paper Management Event Section:

-• Depending on how much paper you have to manage, one or two months per folder works excellent.
+• Depending on the amount of paper you have to manage, one or two months per folder works excellently.

 • Sort and stand up the event/activity papers on the short side so you can see them by date order.
 This will help remind you to check the folders.
-I wrote a post about marking the event papers with sticky notes: Here's the post: Organizing Your Paperwork in Your Home!
+I wrote a post about marking the event papers with sticky notes (affiliate).
+Here's the post: THE BEST WAY FOR ORGANIZING SCHOOL PAPERS AT HOME!

 Add extra folders for other papers in the house.